Idempotent states on compact quantum groups and their classification on U_q(2), SU_q(2), and SO_q(3): Notation and preliminaries

-A compact quantum group is said to be \emph{in reduced form} if the Haar state $h$ is faithful.
+The algebra $C(\QG)$ is said to be \emph{in reduced form} if the Haar state $h$ is faithful.
 If it is not the case we can always quotient out the kernel of $h$.
 This procedure in particular does not influence the underlying Hopf $*$-algebra $\mathcal{A}$; in fact the reduced object may be viewed as the natural completion of $\mathcal{A}$ in the GNS representation with respect to $h$ (as opposed for example to the universal completion of $\mathcal{A}$, for details see \cite{bedos+murphy+tuset01}).
 In general the reduced and universal object need not coincide.
 This leads to certain technical complications which are not of essential importance in our context (for example if a discrete group $\Gamma$ is not amenable, the reduced $C^*$-algebra of $\Gamma$ is a proper quantum subgroup of the universal $C^*$-algebra of $\Gamma$, even though they have `identical' Haar states).
 To avoid such difficulties we focus on the class of coamenable compact quantum groups (\cite{bedos+murphy+tuset01}, see the Appendix to this paper for more information), for which the reduced and universal $C^*$-algebraic completions of $\mathcal{A}$ are naturally isomorphic.
-All deformations of classical compact Lie groups, so in particular quantum groups $U_q(2)$, $SU_q(2)$ and $SO_q(3)$ we consider in Sections 4 and 5 are known to be coamenable (\cite{Banica99}); we give a simple proof of this fact in the Appendix.
+All deformations of classical compact Lie groups, so in particular quantum groups $U_q(2)$, $SU_q(2)$ and $SO_q(3)$ we consider in Sections 4 and 5 are known to be coamenable (\cite{Banica99}).
+Banica's proof is based on the fusion rules appearing in the quantum group theoretic representation theory; in the Appendix we give an alternative proof based on the $C^*$-algebraic representation theory developed in \cite{korogodski+soibelman98}.

 The following definition was introduced by Podle\'s in the context of compact matrix pseudogroups (Definition 1.3 of \cite{podles95}).